 One of the most critical requirements for theater applications is the power and flexibility of console automation.
 The Midas PRO1 has taken into consideration these very specific requirements, and features automation software.
 The PRO1’s automation system can store and recall up to 1,000 snapshot scenes.
 These contain the audio parameter values for every control on the console as well as the network routing, configuration of the FX rack, and the format of the mixer itself, all of which is scene-specific.

 Hardware automation safe buttons are provided to enable the operator to quickly isolate selected processing areas from recall should this be required during a performance.
-In addition to these isolation functions, the store and recall of scenes can be scoped such that only the areas that the operator wants to store or recall are affected (all other controls remaining in their current state).
+In addition to these isolation functions, the store and recall of scenes can be scoped such that only the areas that the operator wants to store or recall is affected (all other controls remaining in their current state).

 Channel settings can be edited in advance of recall—across all scenes—from the show editor screen, and scenes can be re-ordered, inserted, and deleted, simply and quickly, without overwriting their designation.
 Scenes can be recalled instantaneously, with no discernible drop in audio, or via complex crossfade options, including programmable surround-sound panning events.